-Claude Goldenberg is Nomellini & Olivier Professor of Education, Emeritus, in the Graduate School of Education at Stanford University.
-A native of Argentina, his areas of research and professional interest center on promoting academic achievement among language minority children and youth.
+Claude Goldenberg is Nomellini & Olivier Professor of Education, emeritus, in the Graduate School of Education at Stanford University.
+A native of Argentina, his areas of research and professional interest have centered on promoting academic achievement among language minority children and youth.
 Prior to his arrival at Stanford, Goldenberg was Professor of Teacher Education, Associate Dean of the College of Education, and Executive Director of the Center for Language Minority Education and Research (CLMER) at California State University, Long Beach.

 Goldenberg received his A.B. in history from Princeton University and M.A. and Ph.D. from Graduate School of Education, UCLA.
 He has taught junior high school in San Antonio, TX, and first grade in a bilingual elementary school in the Los Angeles area.

 Goldenberg was a National Academy of Education Spencer Fellow in 1986-88.
-He received the 1993 Albert J. Harris Award (along with Ronald Gallimore) from the International Reading Association for an article describing how beginning Spanish reading achievement improved at an elementary school where he taught first grade and conducted research on home and school influences on early literacy development.
+In 1993 he received the Albert J. Harris Award (with Ronald Gallimore) from the International Reading Association for an article in Educational Researcher describing how beginning Spanish reading achievement improved at an elementary school where he taught first grade and conducted research on home and school influences on early literacy development.
 In 2004 he received the Distinguished Faculty Scholarly and Creative Activities Award from California State University, Long Beach.